 - Throw an end-of-summer backyard party and barbecue for friends and family.

 - Go camping and sleep under the stars, even if it's only in your backyard.

 - Sit around the fire pit and enjoy your backyard patio right through the fall.

 - Spend some time on the water boating or fishing.

-It appears the question “when is summer over” remains mostly unanswered.
+It appears the question "when is summer over" remains primarily unanswered.
 Even though there are different opinions, does it matter?
 In the end, Mother Nation makes the call.
-Now if you will excuse me, I’m putting on my flip flops and heading out to the pool.
+Now, if you will excuse me, I'm putting on my flip-flops and heading out to the pool.